General Management Program vs. Special Management Programs

 Admission to this program requires entering students to have prior media, art or media related business expertise.
 Students come from a wide array of backgrounds in communication arts; radio; television; film; music; fine arts; gallery and arts administration; museum administration; law; education; business management; marketing; public relations; creative writing; journalism; multimedia; publishing; e-commerce; theatre; dance; and opera.

 Each semester combines academic study with actual managerial experience.
 In the first semester, students focus their efforts on creating a comprehensive business plan for a media-related venture designed to satisfy a need, realize an opportunity, or address a challenge within a given media industry.
 In the second semester, students implement aspects of their business plans and in the third semester they develop and implement a marketing plan to promote their respective media ventures Schulich offers Canada’s only MBA with a specialization in arts and media administration.
 The specialization is suitable for students who have either work experience in the cultural sector or an undergraduate education in areas of the arts such as music, theatre, dance or the visual arts, or areas of the cultural media such as film studies or literary studies.
-Schulich graduates from the arts and media administration specialization fill such positions as: general manager and marketing and development directors of major performing and visual arts organizations; cultural policy analysts at all levels of government; owners of entrepreneurial endeavors in the cultural sector; and business managers in the film industry.
+Schulich graduates from the arts and media administration specialization fill such positions as: general manager and marketing and development directors of major performing and visual arts organizations; cultural policy analysts at all levels of government; owners of entrepreneurial endeavours in the cultural sector; and business managers in the film industry.

-MBA in Services
+MBA in Financial Services

 The financial services sector is undergoing profound and rapid change.
 Organizations require professionals who understand the dynamics of the industry, and the broad direction and implications of the forces of change.
 Such professionals must have a strong foundation in skills that will be relevant to a critically important and fast-changing industry.
 These skills include areas such as marketing, strategy, real property development and organizational behavior/industrial relations.
 They also include finance and financial engineering skills, which are particularly relevant to manage risk in the sector.
 The program is designed to compliment these skills by providing students with an appreciation of how this important industry sector is changing, and the implications of this change for the application of these skills.
 The program adds value to students who wish to work in the financial services industry.